525 B Street, Suite 2200

 San Diego, CA 92101

-Racheal M. White Hawk is an associate in Procopio’s Native American Law Practice Group.
-Racheal is admitted to practice before the United States Court of Appeals for the Ninth and Fifth Circuits and for all of the state courts of Arizona.
-She is an enrolled citizen of the Rosebud Sioux Tribe of South Dakota.
+Racheal M. White Hawk is an Associate in Procopio’s Native American Law Practice Group and an enrolled member of the Rosebud Sioux Tribe of South Dakota.
+Racheal is admitted to practice before the United States Court of Appeals for the Ninth and Fifth Circuits and for all of the state courts of Arizona and California.
+She focuses her practice in the areas of tribal gaming, business, real estate and finance.

 - American Indian Law Center, Judicial Clerkship Program Committee, Co-Chair